Garbage, Recycling, Composting

 Leaf and Yard Compost Site

-Residents of Brockville are entitled to 2 wheelbarrow sized loads of compost for free per year.
-Residents are responsible to load and transport small quantities of compost by hand.
+- Brockville residents are entitled to two (2) free wheelbarrow sized loads of compost per year.
+Residents are responsible for loading and transportation on of small quantities of compost.

 Compost Site Location, Hours, and Site Fees